-Muk Design is a London-based creative studio with a multidisciplinary skill set that range from digital, print and fashion design.
-Muk designs experiences, books, digital products, architectural graphics, typefaces, prints, websites, alongside a product line of notebooks and fashion items.
+Muk Design is a London-based creative studio with a multidisciplinary skill set that range from digital, print and art direction.
+Muk designs experiences, books, digital products, illustrations, typefaces, prints, websites, strategies alongside a product line of notebooks and toys.
 Muk’s designs tell stories, share insights into the highs and lows of the creative process and mantras from mentors that get creative juices flowing.

 Muk Design was founded as a passion project of Elif Gürbüz.
-After graduating from architecture school, Elif started her career as an assistant curator, which she left start her own design practice, Muk.
-The book that inspired her was Ester K Smith’s How To Make Books.
+After graduating from architecture school, Elif started her career as an assistant curator, which she left to start her own design practice, Muk.
+She developed an interest in bookbinding which became the fundamental skillset of Muk.
+The book that inspired her to do so was Ester K Smith’s How To Make Books.

 Read the story of Muk.

-Initially a boutique design studio, Muk was commissioned for designing books, specifically handmade notebooks and gift collections for exhibitions, brands and events.
+Initially a boutique studio, Muk was commissioned for designing books, specifically handmade notebooks and stationery collections for exhibitions, brands and events.

 2012 — ‘17